bustardcelly/flood-pi/README.md

 Standard Options:

-  --notify, -n  Comma-delimited list of email addresses to notify of positive flood detection
+  --notify, -n  Comma-delimited list of email addresses to
+                  notify of positive flood detection

-  --delay, -d   Delay (in minutes) to run detection and notification (Default: 15)
+  --delay, -d   Delay (in minutes) to run detection and
+                  notification (Default: 15)

-  --range, -r   The comma-delimited min/max range that is considered within positive flood range (0-1024).
-(Default 300,500)
+  --range, -r   The comma-delimited min/max range that is
+                  considered within positive flood range
+                  (Available 0-1024), (Default 300,500)
 ```

 Add to init.d